sabily-os/.github/CONTRIBUTING.md

+>
+> Contributing Policy need to be update.
+>

 ## Contributing

 Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

 Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the project's open source license.

-Please note that this project is released with a Contributor Code of Conduct.
+Please note that this project is released with a [Contributor Code of Conduct](code_of_conduct.md).
 By participating in this project you agree to abide by its terms.

 ## Submitting a pull request